-Tuition and fees deadlines are listed in under dates and deadlines and your program’s academic calendar.
+Deadlines for tuition and fees payment are listed in the dates and deadlines section of your program’s academic calendar.
 You can pay for your course online or in person by check, money order, or credit card*.
-Access online payments via MyCUInfo under the Student Tab and Account Information, Bills, and Payments, which will direct you to CU Bill&Pay, the university’s secure online billing and payment system.
+Access online payments via Buff Portal via the Tuition & Fees card.
+Click on Balance Summary, then View/Pay Bill, which will direct you to CU Bill&Pay, the university’s secure online billing and payment system.

 Visit us at 1505 University Avenue or call us at 303-492-2212 if you have any questions.